 Chronis Aidonidis

-(1928-2023).
-Born in Karoti, a village located in the eastern part of the Evros Prefecture of Thrace.
-While still in school, he was taught Byzantine music, first by his father and later by the professor Michalis Kefalokoptis.
-In 1950, he came to live in Athens with his parents, where he completed his studies in Byzantine music at the Hellenic Conservatory.
-In the same year, he was hired at the Sismanogleion Hospital, where he worked as an accountant until his retirement in 1988.
+(1928–2023) | He was born in Karoti, Evros, and died in Athens.
+While still a student, he studied Byzantine music — first with his father and later with the protopsaltis (lead cantor) Michalis Kefalokoptis.
+In 1950, he moved with his parents to Athens, where he completed his studies in Byzantine music at the Hellenic Conservatory.
+At the same time, he worked as an accountant at Sismanogleio Hospital until his retirement in 1988.

 Songs